evgenyb/evgenyb.github.io/_posts/2020-11-24-grafana-data-source-as-code-or-how-to-deploy-azure-monitor-data-course-to-grafana.md

 Here are some of our conventions:

 * Grafana instance is deployed and running inside AKS cluster
 * We use Azure AD integration for Grafana.
 That means that users have to use their Azure AD accounts to login to Grafana.
-I will cover Grafana infrastructure architecture at one of the later posts.
+I will cover how to enable Azure AD integration for Grafana instance running in AKS at one of the later posts.
 * Users are assigned to one (or several) Grafana Teams.
 The same name is used for Grafana Team and Azure AD team.
 * Each team has its own Dashboard folder with the same name as a Team name.
 * We use Access Control List (ACL) model to [limit access](https://grafana.com/docs/grafana/latest/permissions/dashboard_folder_permissions/#dashboard-and-folder-permissions) to dashboard folder.
-We grant Team to their dashboard folder with Admin role and teams manage dashboards themselves.
+We grant Team to their dashboard folder with `Admin` role and teams manage dashboards themselves.
 * We use dashboard `tags` to link dashboards to the teams.

 ## Deployment of Grafana resources owned by the teams

 For dashboards, we are currently evaluating [grafonnet](https://grafana.github.io/grafonnet-lib/).
 The idea is that teams implement Grafana dashboard as code and deploy them to Grafana with CI/CD pipelines.

 When it comes to data-source provisioning, there are 3 ways you can deploy data-source in Grafana: